stardustscience/stardustscience.github.io/index.md

 - The [**Final Report**](/assets/2020_Final_Report.pdf), describing the overall accomplishments for the project, with emphasis on final deliverables.

-- **Galaxy** engine, a platform to explore asynchronous rendering and sampling algorithms.
+- The **Galaxy** engine, a platform to explore asynchronous rendering and sampling algorithms.
 Galaxy can be accessed at the [Stardust Science github](http://www.github.com/stardustscience).

-- **Andromeda** prototype, a platform to explore a streaming approach to rendering and sampling massive data.
+- The **Andromeda** engine prototype, a platform to explore a streaming approach to rendering and sampling massive data.
 Andromeda will be made available at the [Stardust Science github](http://www.github.com/stardustscience).

 - [**SciVisColor.org**](http://www.sciviscolor.org), a website that organizes work about approaches to coloring scientific datasets.